 Juan de Fuca Trail Summary

-- The Juan de Fuca Trail is 47 kilometres long, with an elevation gain of 1,451 metres, and generally takes 3 – 5 days to hike in its entirety
+The Juan de Fuca Trail is 47 km long, with an elevation gain of 1,451 m (4,760 feet), and generally takes 3 – 5 days to hike in its entirety

 In-Depth: My Hands-On Juan de Fuca Trail Guide

-I did a four-day backpacking trip on the 47 km long Juan de Fuca Trail in early June one year before the crowds appeared.
+I did a four-day backpacking trip (more pictures and a day to day account in this post) on the 47 km long Juan de Fuca Trail in early June one year before the crowds appeared.
 Located on the west coast of Vancouver Island, a little south of its more famous cousin, the West Coast Trail, its short distance belies the difficulty of the trail.

 Before you start planning your trip, check the most recent updates on the BC Provincial Park website.
 There always seems to be something happening, whether it be trail upgrades, short term closures in specific areas or clearing storm debris like fallen trees.
 This is particularly true in the off-season between October and May!